Compensation For Injuries From Assault In A Nightclub Or Bar

 The Responsibility Of The Nightclub To Its Patrons

-It’s no secret that nightclubs located in LA and LA County are characterized by a high rate of brawls, fighting and other types of violence compared to other venues.
+It’s no secret that nightclubs in the LA area are characterized by a high rate of brawls, fighting and other types of violence compared to other venues.
 Even if you are not participating in an altercation that has developed, you can still be injured simply because you are too close to the action.
-The responsibility of the nightclub is to ensure that everyone inside and outside of the property will be safe while they are there.
+The responsibility of a nightclub is to ensure that everyone inside and outside of the property will be safe while they are there.
 Therefore, the role of security is to protect patrons and prevent these situations from occurring.

 Who Are The Responsible Parties?

 In most instances, when a fight breaks out, you are at high risk of being injured, especially if you are in close proximity to the altercation.
 In most cases, one or a combination of the following individuals will either be the cause of your injuries and/or be responsible for them: